AmIACommonGuy/MLRnewbie/README.md

-# MLRneebie
+# MLRnewbie

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of MLRneebie is to provides functionality for conducting multiple linear regression analysis.
+The goal of MLRnewbie is to provides functionality for conducting multiple linear regression analysis.
 The packages contains functions that can carry out model construction, residual calculation, and model sum of squares summary.